 Every year, ” Joint School Teachers and Staff Commendation Ceremony” will be held in order to commend and encourage those outstanding teachers, to share valuable teaching experiences, and to consolidate a better team spirit.

 In late August every year, a commendation session will be held.
 Every teacher has the opportunity to be nominated and the awardees will receive a certificate of commendation in the Joint School Teachers and Staff Commendation Ceremony.

 Every September, 3 outstanding teachers and 3 outstanding staff members will be awarded a trophy in the commendation ceremony.
 For the outstanding teachers and the outstanding staff in the 2 DSS schools, they will be awarded $6,000 and $2,000 respectively as well.

-In order to develop teachers’ professional knowledge, there will be one Joint-School Teachers’ Professional Development Day and three School-based Teachers’ Professional Development Days, which cover the improvement of skills in teaching, development in teaching strategy and consolidation of team spirit, so that basic knowledge of students can be strengthened while efficiency of teaching will also be enhanced.
+In order to develop teachers’ professional knowledge, there will be one Joint-School Teachers’ Professional Development Day and two School-based Teachers’ Professional Development Days, which cover the improvement of skills in teaching, development in teaching strategy and consolidation of team spirit, so that basic knowledge of students can be strengthened while efficiency of teaching will also be enhanced.